VolksRat71/bamazon/README.md

 * Execute the code to create your database.

-There you go!
+👍 There you go!
 You have a working version of the application.
-Decide which version you want to run, and the you will be prompted you selections.
+Decide which version you want to run, and the you will be prompted your selections.
+Video following command example should be expected outputs from program.

 **FOR MANAGERS**

 	$ node bamazonManager.js

+	> View Products for Sale

+	> View Low Inventory

+	> Add to Inventory

+	> Add New Product

 **FOR CUSTOMERS**